SleeplessByte/expo-server-sdk-ruby/README.md

           end
         end

       # If there is a different error, report to our error tracker
       else
         retryable = false
         # Otherwise, notify as actual error.
         Bugsnag.notify(error_data)
       end
     end

     if retries > 10
       return Bugsnag.notify(
         StandardError.new(
           'Not sending push notification because it was retried > 10 times.'
         )
       )
     end

     # If the error is not a fatal one, the push can be retried.
 This helps
     # with making sure you always send the push notification(s) even when
     # the service intermittendly fails.
     if retryable
       ScheduledPushNotificationJob
         .set(wait: 1.minute * (retries + 1))
         .perform_later(
           notification: notification,
           event: event,
           updated_at: updated_at,
           retries: retries + 1
         )
     end

   # Otherwise it's an explanable error
   elsif error.respond_to?(:explain)

     # If the error contains a token it always needs to be removed
     original_token = error.original_push_token
     next unless original_token

     PushNotificationToken.where(push_token: original_token).destroy_all
   else

     # Notify us of any other type of error
     Bugsnag.notify(error)
   end
 end
-end

 ```

 ## Development